Fillers: what are they and are they bad for you?

 How Vitl does it differently

-Our brand differs from numerous others by being 100% committed to avoiding the use of fillers in any of our formulations.
+Our brand differs from numerous others by being committed to avoiding the use of unnecessary fillers in our formulations.
 To ensure maximum absorption, we only use the highest quality ingredients in our products and avoid using any that are unnecessary.
-We keep informed about the latest nutritional science and use it to combine the purest form of each vitamin and mineral with food state supplements for maximum efficacy.
+We keep informed about the latest nutritional science and use it to combine the purest form of each vitamin and minerals for maximum efficacy.